maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 handle -- a string representing the unique identifier of the filterSet

-filter —  an array of strings each defines the set's policy filter
+filter —  an array of strings each defines the set's policy filter as per RFC2622#section-5.4

-mp-filter —  an array of strings each defines the set's multiprotocol policy filter
+mp-filter —  an array of strings, each containing a value as specified in RFC4012#Section 2.5.2

 remarks -- see RFC9083#Section 4.3